EvanPl/Arduino_MPPT_Solar_Charge_Controller/README.md

 The Blynk application with those three buttons is shown below.
 ## GIVE IMAGE OG BLYNK APP with the 3 buttons

+**Note that in order to control the circuit over the phone the commands for monitoring the system online, "ThingSpeak.begin(client)" and  "up_online()", must be commented out, as monitoring the system online and controlling it over the phone cannot be done simultaneously.**
 ## &#x1F537; `Circuit Operation`
 There are three circuuit states:
 #### 1. Reset